Top 10 Flutter Packages That Speed Up Your App Development

 The flutter_svg package provides a widget called SvgPicture that you can use to display an SVG image in your application.
 This widget supports a variety of options for controlling the way the image is rendered, including the ability to specify a width and height, adjust the color of the image, and more.

-The package provides translations for various languages and locales, including date and time formats, numbers, and strings.
+The package offers translations for a variety of languages and locales, as well as translations for strings, numbers, and date and time formats.
 It includes localized resources for several languages, such as:

 • English